Paul Shanley: 1970s and 1980s

-At a church meeting in Rochester, New York, in 1977, Shanley said that when an adult and a child have sex, the adult is not the seducer—the kid is the seducer.
-In addition, he said that punishing the adult only hurts the child.
-An attendee at that meeting noted his remarks and sent them to the Archdiocese of Boston.
+According to a woman who attended a 1977 church meeting in Rochester, New York, Shanley gave a speech in which he said that when an adult and a child have sex, 'the adult is not the seducer—the ‘kid’ is the seducer and further the kid is not traumatized by the act per se, the kid is traumatized when the police and authorities ‘drag’ the kid in for questioning".
+The woman sent her notes to the Archdiocese of Boston.

 In 1979, Shanley attended a conference in Boston on sexuality as a representative of the archdiocese.
-The February 12, 1979 issue of Gaysweek contained an article about the conference titled "Men & Boys".
-The article stated that Shanley defended the value of relationships between men and boys.
-Although he was not part of it, a number of conference attendants decided to form the North American Man-Boy Love Association (NAMBLA) During the 1980s, Shanley served as pastor for several years at St. Jean the Evangelist Parish in Newton, Massachusetts.
+The February 12, 1979 issue of Gaysweek stated that several attendees later decided to form the North American Man-Boy Love Association (NAMBLA).
+Shanley was not involved, however Lawyer Roderick MacLeish and Shanley's accuser, Paul Busa, later incorrectly stated that Shanely was a "founding member of NAMBLA" in lawsuit and during his trial.

+During the 1980s, Shanley served as pastor for several years at St. Jean the Evangelist Parish in Newton, Massachusetts.

 1990s

 In 1990, the archdiocese arranged for Shanley to minister temporarily in the Diocese of San Bernardino in Southern California.
 While working in California, Shanley was to be on paid sick leave from the archdiocese.
 Bishop Robert J. Banks wrote a letter in January 1990 to the bishop of San Bernardino stating that Shanley had a clean record.
 Shanley also signed an affidavit for the Diocese of San Bernardino saying that he did not have any allegations of wrongdoing in Massachusetts.

 Shanley was assigned to assist the pastor at St. Anne's Parish in San Bernardino, California.
-While posted at St. Anne's, Shanley and Reverend John J. White opened a small bed and breakfast property in Palm Springs, California, that catered to gay men.
+While posted at St. Anne's, Shanley and Reverend John J. White opened a small bed and breakfast property in Palm Springs, California.
 In October 1993, the Diocese of San Bernardino received a letter from Reverend John B. McCormack, a deputy of Cardinal Law, that said the archdiocese had received records of past child sexual abuse allegations against Shanley.
 The Diocese of San Bernardino suspended Shanley immediately.

 The archdiocese in late 1993 sent Shanley to the Institute of Living, a psychiatric facility in Hartford, Connecticut, for evaluation.
-While at the institute, Shanley admitted to sexually abusing four boys and admitted an attraction to adolescent males.
-The Institute diagnosed Shanley as being 'narcissistic' and 'histrionic'.
+While at the institute, they diagnosed Shanley as being 'narcissistic' and 'histrionic'.
+According to The Boston Globe, Shanley 'admitted to substantial complaints", with his records citing "admissions to nine sexual encounters, four involving boys".
+According to Wypijewski, the precise statement in the record was: "substance of complaints—sexual activity w/4 adolescent males and w/men and women".

 Shanley moved to New York City in 1995 to serve as assistant director of Leo House, a Catholic residence facility in Manhattan.
 In 1997, Cardinal John O'Connor of the Archdiocese of New York was considering Shanley's promotion to director.
 However, Cardinal Law dissuaded him from doing it, citing potential embarrassment to the church from Shanley's past.